zikunz/tp/docs/UserGuide.md

 > changes.
 We may consider adding it in the upcoming version. <br/>
 >
 > You should not worry too much as easyLog is highly optimized for fast typists working in a warehouse like you.

+> **Q4**: Why does easyLog only allow me to enter additional stock number when I add an item which already exists in the
+> system?
+Why cannot I update the unit price?

+> It is typically hard for users to remember all items in the system.
+Hence, we make it easier and more efficient when
+> easyLog detects the item to be added already exists in the item list.
+Since this only happens when the user stocks up
+> a particular item, we allow the user to increase the stock as long as the total number of item stock is within the
+> threshold (i.e., 1000000).
+However, it does not naturally happen when a user wants to update the unit price when he or
+> she adds an item which already exists in the system.
+>
+> When it happens, the user is welcomed to use item `update command` instead.

 ## Command Summary